-- Stick with natural rocks.
+- Stick with natural rocks for stone soup.
 Concrete and cement block contain a lot of artificial flavors and preservatives.

 - Avoid anything too small that you might accidentally swallow.
 Don’t even think of using gravel.
 We prefer to use stones of at least 8 inches in diameter, maxing out at whatever will fit in our stockpot.
 Don’t feel like you have to go silly in the other direction; if you can’t carry it into the kitchen without throwing out your back, there’s no point trying to make soup out of it.

 - We recommend you start with soup, since it’s the easiest method for a beginner to get to grips with.
 Later, you can advance to more complex recipes such as stone cake, stone soufflé, and stones served up with liver and a nice Chanti.